garrettthomaskth/LargeMatrixEquations.jl/README.md

 println(toq())
 println(norm(A*X + X*A' + B*B'))
 ```
-This example shows how one can compare the preformence of the three methods included in LME_Pack with the built in Lyapunov solver, ```lyap```.
+This example shows how one can compare the preformence of the three methods included in LargeMatrixEquations with the built in Lyapunov solver, ```lyap```.

 ```julia
 using PyPlot